krenalis/krenalis/doc/src/changing-user-schema.md

-# Changing Users Schema
+# Changing User Schema

 The user schema associated with a newly created workspace contains only one property, `email`.
 This schema should be modified with operations such as adding, removing, and modifying properties to reflect the model that best represents the users you want to manage in Chichi.

-## How to change the users schema
+## How to change the user schema

-The "users" schema can be modified both:
+The user schema can be modified both:

 * through the UI
 * by using the "chichi-cli" tool from the command line.